MolSSI-Education/python-package-best-practices/_episodes/06-type-hinting.md

     ...
 ```

-Each variable can be assigned their own type.
+Each variable can be assigned its own type.

 `my_function` expects two variables, `var1` and `var2`, which should be an `int` and a `float` respectively.

 The syntax for type hinting a function output is a bit different.